 What Can You Do if You Have Too Many Points?

-You may have a chance to keep points off your license after receiving a traffic ticket as a first-time violator of traffic laws.
+You could keep points off your license after receiving a traffic ticket as a first-time violator of traffic laws.
 Generally, you have to sign up for a California driving school or driver improvement program to handle the points.
+Completing a safe driving course can prevent the insurance company from raising your rates and help you protect your driving privileges.

-Notify the DMV
+- Notify the DMV that you completed the course

 Does Defensive Driving School Remove All Points?